alan-turing-institute/environmental-ds-book/book/about.md

 - **F - Findable.
 Software, and its associated metadata, is easy for both humans and machines to find**:
    - All notebooks are hosted as separate repositories in [the EDS book GitHub organisation](https://github.com/eds-book).
-   - Rendered versions of notebooks are indexed and centralized into a [core repository](https://github.com/alan-turing-institute/environmental-ds-book/) hosted at the Alan Turing Institute GitHub organisation.
+   - Rendered versions of notebooks are indexed and centralized into a [core repository](https://github.com/eds-book/eds-book.github.io/) hosted at the EDS book GitHub organisation.
    - Notebooks metadata is accessible through [ROHub](https://reliance.rohub.org/), a Research Object management platform that enables researchers to collaboratively manage, share and preserve their research work (read further in [the technologies section](#about-technologies)).
 - **A - Accessible.
 Software, and its metadata, is retrievable via standardised protocols**:
   - Notebooks repositories can be retrieved from git clone.